as3ad1/crypto_signdrop/README.md

 - **Hashing**: SHA-256 is used implicitly by RSA-PSS and for any ID hashing needs (file IDs, short fingerprints).

-Design note: This demo uses an RSA-based hybrid approach (RSA + AES) for clarity and pedagogical reasons.
-In production, ECIES or X25519 + AEAD (e.g., libsodium) are often more modern and efficient.
+Design note: This demo uses an RSA-based hybrid approach (RSA + AES) for clarity reasons.
+In production, ECIES or X25519 + AEAD are often more efficient.

 ## Libraries and Tools — choices and justification